PelionIoT/mbl-docs/Docs/install_mbl_on_device/connect_network_and_pelion/connect_network.md

 * For advanced connection configurations, you may manually generate service files and place them under `/config/user/connman` (see section [Connecting to a network using service configuration (provisioning) files](#service-configuration-files)).
 These are also known as *provisioning files*, and their file extensions must be `.config`.

-### Install Wi-Fi firmware on PICO-PI with PICO-IMX7D SoM and NXP 8M Mini EVK devices
+### Install Wi-Fi firmware on PICO-PI with PICO-IMX7D SoM devices

 PICO-PI with PICO-IMX7D SoM devices require the Wi-Fi firmware to be installed separately.
 Use [MBL CLI](../develop-apps/setting-up.html) and [a shell](../develop-apps/usage.html#get-shell-access-ssh) to run the install script: